 To meet the various objectives, different types of testing take place within the software testing life cycle.
 So what is negative testing?
 It’s sometimes referred to as failure testing or error-path testing, but this kind of testing confirms the application’s stability by testing against purposely introduced incorrect data sets and intentional system failures.
 Negative testing includes testing how the software responds providing unexpected parameters.

-Unlike all other testing types, where encountering error is considered as bugs, noticing error is an expected part of negative testing.
-It involves validating whether the error messages generated are user-friendly, and if any system exceptions are displayed.
+Unlike all other testing types, where encountered errors are considered bugs, noticing errors is an expected part of negative testing.
+It involves validating whether the error messages generated are user-friendly and if any system exceptions are displayed.

 A system’s stability cannot be determined by comparing the system against a set of defined requirements.
 Negative testing takes the testing further than the stated specifications.
 This is to ensure the system is capable of handling invalid input, misconfigurations, and security lapses.
 The sole purpose of negative testing is to verify that the applications work flawlessly, even in odd circumstances or with incorrect data sets.
 Negative testing helps to validate all the error conditions, proper messaging, and eliminate system crashes.
 Overall, it helps in making the system more stable.